 2 oz orange juice

 Add ingredients to a shaker, fill with ice cubes and shake very hard to chill.
 Strain into a tall glass filled with crushed ice.
 Garnish with a sprig of mint.

 Garnish this one with a sprig of mint.
 If you are short on mint, use a slice of fruit and a cherry.
 Forget about those annoying little parasols.
-However, if you have a little monkey charm like I do, you might pull him out for this.
+However, if you have a little monkey charm like ours, you might pull him out for this.
 Don’t forget to countdown: five, four, three, two, one, SIP!
 Now, who’s the chimp?
 You are!
-It’s a silly drink, I know, but it’s fun to think about a tropical paradise in January even though it’s probably a half-orbit around the world.
+It’s a silly drink, we know, but it’s fun to think about a tropical paradise in January even though it’s probably a half-orbit around the world.
 If it’s cold and wet where you are, don’t let that bring you down.
 Focus on how silly this drink is and that should cheer you up.
 As Mr. Roarke would say to his staff every Saturday as his guests were about to arrive, “Smiles, everyone.
 Smiles.”